Jill Sampson

 artist, curator, art project coordinator

-Lives in both Brisbane and on family farm near Maidenwell, Queensland, Australia.
+Lives on family farm in the South Burnett, Queensland, Australia.

 Walking again, on the farm, July 2022.